kubakolecki/opall/README.md

 ### Setting up the CMake build environment
 - So far you should have your top level `opall` directory and the cloned source directory `opall` inside.
-Next to source directory create and empty build directory named 'opall_build'.
+Next to source directory create and empty build directory named 'opall_build' (we will refer to this directory as build directory or build folder).
 Now in your top level `opall` directory you should have two dirctories: source directory `opall` and an empty build directory `opall_build`.

 - In Windows Power Shell enter to the source direcotry `opall` and execute the configuration script for vcpack:
 ```bash